Alternative investments: Real estate as a portfolio diversifier

 Investing for diversification

 So how do you achieve the benefits of diversification while avoiding the risk of highly liquid REITs?
 One option would be to build a portfolio of directly owned real estate properties in various geographies and of various property types.
-This method would require a substantial amount of capital and requires a significant level of management.
+This method would require a substantial amount of capital and requires a significant level of management, although a professional asset manager can assist with these responsibilities.
 Another alternative would be professionally managed private partnerships or investment funds.
 With this option, you can gain the expertise and scale of professional real estate managers and, through partial interests, the capital required is significantly less than trying to replicate this independently.
 Unlike a REIT, these less-liquid structures usually require investors to exit at preset intervals and provide the manager the option of stopping all redemptions if they can’t raise cash in an appropriate manner.
 While this may sound overly restrictive, it can be good protection because long-term investors won’t be harmed by other investors that are panic selling to raise cash.

 Another alternative would be professionally managed private partnerships or investment funds.